Cookie choices

 Why this works

-The sections below are tuned to reduce manual-search hesitation and show exactly why this feature route is stronger than app-hopping alone.
+The sections below show why this route is stronger than hopping between apps manually.

 What makes Location-Based Dating Profile Search credible

-The page earns the click when it matches a real search intent, keeps the workflow private, and explains what proof the user actually gets back.
+This route is credible when it matches the real question, keeps the workflow private, and explains what proof comes back.

 Specific platform or intent positioning instead of generic dating-app copy